Neapoli, Crete

+History

+The modern settlement at Neapoli was established during the period of Venetian rule on Crete under the name "New Village".
+When the seat of Lasithi Prefecture was moved there from Phourni, it was renamed Neapolis (Νεάπολις, "New City").
+Under Turkish rule, this was calqued into Ottoman Turkish as Yeni Şehir (یڭی شهر) before returning to its Greek name after independence.
+Agios Nikolaos became the new seat of the prefecture in 1904.

 Annual festival

 Annually on the 15th of August there is a holy festival dedicated to the Virgin Mary.
 The main square hosts musicians, traditional dancers, and a market.
 There are also some sports events including a cycling race around the hills of Lasithi.
 When it gets dark there is a procession of torches up the mountainside.

 Museum of Local History

 There is a small museum of local history comprising mostly photographs and postcards of Neapolis.